D3lt4lph4/sid_projet_examples/README.md

 In this repository, examples taken from [tensorflow](https://www.tensorflow.org/tutorials) and [pytorch](https://pytorch.org/tutorials/) are given.
 The last section details how to start the calculations on the jupyter notebook at the CRIANN.

+**Warning: For all the following steps, you will need INSA login/password.**

 ## Accessing the machines at the INSA

 You can find all the information for remote connection [here](https://wiki.insa-rouen.fr/doku.php?id=insa:salles-tp:start)